Erik Herman Ljung, Swedish Dragoon, who after 1905 became a coachman at the royal stables in Oslo.

 Erik Herman Ljung also ran a taxi service.
 Here with his Dodge.

 Here Erik Herman Ljung outside his home with his 1936 Dodge, grandchildren and a Studebaker bus.

 Erik Herman Ljung had a larger engine installed, 105 hp.

 As a young family we bought this low mileage 1976 Dodge Tradesman 300 fire brigade van stripped of siren, blue lights and ladders but with a 318 ci V8.

 No wonder this Dodge driver now owns the red Land Rover Discovery here on CarBar.
-The connection back to her great grandfather on top of this page is that he was an early member of the Norwegian Automobile Association, from 1925, his son Arne was a member, his son-in-law was and she is also a member.
+The connection back to her great grandfather on top of this page is that he was an early member of the Norwegian Automobile Association, from 1925, his son Arne was a member, me, his son-in-law was and she, my daughter is also a member.
 One family line since 1925.
 Before that Erik Herman Ljung was a KNA member (Royal Norwegian Automobilklubb).